-Earn Your Master of Health Law Degree
+Earn Your Master of Arts in Health Law and Administration

 Loyola's MHLA degree requires completion of 30 semester credit hours.
 Students must either complete an externship or produce a thesis paper of publishable quality.